 Individual and Group Consultations: We are available to meet with you or with a group in your department in order to talk about the teaching of writing in your discipline.
 We are eager to learn more about how writing works in your field and to meet those who are teaching writing-intensive courses.

-Study of Writing: We have been charged with the task of reviewing the teaching of writing across the Dietrich School.
-Over the next two years, we will be working with individual departments to plan a study of writing specific to your department's needs and course offerings.
-The review will likely include collecting and studying samples of student work, teaching materials, and departmental guidelines given to teachers of W courses.
-But we will talk to you about what you want to get out of the study to determine what other methods we might use, such as interviews with teachers or students, surveys, focus groups, and so on.
+Assessing Writing in the Disciplines: We have been charged with the task of reviewing writing in the disciplines across the Dietrich School.
+Over the next several years, we will be working with divisions to collect and study samples of student work, teaching materials, and departmental guidelines given to teachers of W courses.
 The goals are to determine needs, see what is working well, and plan the future.